Vaccination of Immunocompromised Cats

 Cats with other Immunosuppressive Diseases

-There are a number of other diseases that can alter the immune system, such as diabetes, chronic kidney disease, and asplenia.
+There are several other diseases that can alter the immune system, such as diabetes, chronic kidney disease, and asplenia.
 In humans, these conditions increase the patient's risk for certain diseases, and thus, specific vaccines, particularly bacterial vaccines, are recommended for such patients (National Center for Immunization and Respiratory Diseases, 2011; Rubin et al., 2014; Nieman et al., 2015).
 Frequently, the immune response of those patients to bacterial antigens is not as good as that of immunocompetent persons, and higher doses or more frequent boosters might be required.
-In humans, liver cirrhosis is also included in the guidelines as an important immunocompromising disease (Rubin et al., 2014), which is a very rare condition in cats and thus will not be further discussed in the present guideline.
+In humans, liver cirrhosis is also included in the guidelines as an important immunocompromising disease (Rubin et al., 2014); this is a very rare condition in cats and thus will not be further discussed in the present guideline.

 Diabetes mellitus can alter the body's immune defences, therefore rendering the patient predisposed to infection.
 The reasons for this have not been completely explained but can involve abnormalities with cell-mediated immunity (Greco and Harpold, 1994) and abnormal phagocyte function (Robertson and Polk, 1974), as well as poor blood supply to various body tissues because of diabetic vascular disease (Schaer, 2008).
 Thus, infections in animals with diabetes are more common and severe and can involve the skin, urinary tract, and other body sites, such as the gall bladder and liver (Schaer, 2008).
 In diabetic cats, urinary tract infections are the most common secondary infections (Bailiff et al., 2006; Mayer-Roenne et al., 2007).

 Although several in vitro tests of immunologic function are known to be abnormal among diabetic patients, these defects are likely of little clinical importance.
-In humans with longstanding diabetes, who often have cardiovascular, renal, and other end-organ dysfunctions, vaccinations, such as annual influenza vaccination are recommended.
-Patients receiving either insulin or oral antidiabetic agents responded normally to influenza vaccination without impairment of diabetic control (Feery et al., 1983).
+In humans with longstanding diabetes, who often have cardiovascular, renal, and other end-organ dysfunctions, vaccinations are recommended.
+In one study, patients receiving either insulin or oral antidiabetic medications responded normally to influenza vaccination without impairment of diabetic control (Feery et al., 1983).
 Also, pneumococcal vaccines were safe and effective in diabetic patients and did not interfere with insulin levels or glucose control (Beam et al., 1980; Lederman et al., 1981).
 In a study on vaccination of elderly people, patients with diabetes showed an immune response comparable to that of other non-diabetic participants (Govaert et al., 1994).
 Still, the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention recommends to vaccinate adult diabetic patients as early as possible after their diagnosis (Centers for Disease Control and Prevention, 1993).

-The immune function of a diabetic patient, however, is more severely compromised as long as the patient remains uncontrollably hyperglycaemic.
+The immune function of a diabetic patient, however, is more severely compromised if the patient remains uncontrollably hyperglycaemic (Berbudi et al., 2020).
 Thus, vaccinations should never be given to a cat with poorly controlled diabetes, and control of the diabetic situation should be achieved before vaccination.
 In cats, infections play an important role in inducing insulin resistance and by causing diabetic decompensation because of endogenous hypersecretion of stress hormones, such as cortisol (Schaer, 2008).
 There are no data, however, as to whether vaccination could promote diabetic decompensation.

 Thus, in conclusion, the recommendation would be to vaccinate diabetic cats according to the proposed guidelines for healthy cats, but postpone vaccination in an uncontrolled diabetic case until control is achieved.
 Antibody measurement against FPV infection would also be a good possibility to confirm that protection is present.